red-machine-games/raw-markdown-documentation/docs/api/examples.md

 ## Developing PvP cloud functions

 Player versus player(_or player versus self_) gameplay ==depends on 8 cloud functions==: `pvpGeneratePayload.js`, `pvpInitGameplayModel.js`, `pvpTurnHandler.js`, `pvpConnectionHandler.js`, `pvpDisconnectionHandler.js`, `pvpCheckGameOver.js`, `pvpGameOverHandler.js` and `pvpAutoCloseHandler.js`.
-All of them called by Goblin Backend automatically according to particular events, you don't need to think about calling them, but you should think about life cycle of pvp gameplay and circumstances.
+All of them called by Goblin Backend automatically according to particular events, you don't need to think about calling them, but you should think about the life cycle of PvP gameplay and circumstances.

-!!! example "Here we look at the decomposition of pvp gameplay life cycle including matchmaking"
+!!! example "Here we look at the decomposition of PvP gameplay life cycle including matchmaking"
     1. Start searching for opponent by calling `#!js matchmaking.searchPvpOpponent();` - your matchmaking state changes inside of system;
-    2. Accept or decline found opponent by calline either `#!js matchmaking.acceptPvpMatch();` or `#!js matchmaking.declinePvpMatch();` - updates your matchmaking state;
+    2. Accept or decline found opponent by calling either `#!js matchmaking.acceptPvpMatch();` or `#!js matchmaking.declinePvpMatch();` - updates your matchmaking state;
     3. In case of acception, wait for opponent to accept by calling blocking function `#!js matchmaking.waitForPvpOpponentToAccept()`;
-    4. Make a new connection to picked gameplay room.
-Gameplay room is a real host separated from the main cluster with it's own domain address and operative subsystem.
+    4. Make a new connection to the picked gameplay room.
+The gameplay room is a real host separated from the main cluster with its own domain address and operative subsystem.
 To connect you use so-called *booking key* using route `/releaseBooking`.
-Furthermore if you're playing versus self(fictive opponent or bot) player B's payload made here by calling `pvpGeneratePayload.js` cloud function;
+Furthermore, if you're playing versus self(a fictive opponent or bot) player B's payload made here by calling `pvpGeneratePayload.js` cloud function;
-    5. Set your payload by sending `/setPayload` POST requests with payload json body.
+    5. Set your payload by sending `/setPayload` POST requests with payload JSON body.
 If direct profile exposure is disabled payload be generated by calling `pvpGeneratePayload.js` cloud function.
 Global arguments `#!js args.fromHid`, `#!js args.isA` and `#!js args.isBot` are available;
     6. Set ready by sending `/setReady` request.
 Gameplay model made here by calling `pvpInitGameplayModel.js` cloud function;
-    7. Make a web socket connection with gameplay room, it causes `pvpConnectionHandler.js` cloud function call.
-Furthermore every connection will cause this call;
+    7. Make a web socket connection with the gameplay room, it causes `pvpConnectionHandler.js` cloud function call.
+Furthermore, every connection will cause this call;
     8. Destroy web socket connection with gameplay room, it will cause `pvpDisconnectionHandler.js` cloud function call;
-    9. Send turn messages over web socket connection, it will cause `pvpTurnHandler.js` cloud function call which determines how to modify gameplay model and how to respond to opponents.
-Furthermore all turn messages must be signed with hash and contain serial number from 1 to infinity.
-All turn messages are get into pair queue excluding possibility of running 2 `pvpTurnHandler.js` cloud functions at the same time;
+    9. Send turn messages over a WebSocket connection, it will cause `pvpTurnHandler.js` cloud function call which determines how to modify the gameplay model and how to respond to opponents.
+Furthermore, all turn messages must be signed with hash and contain a serial number from 1 to infinity.
+All turn messages are getting into pair queue excluding the possibility of running 2 `pvpTurnHandler.js` cloud functions at the same time;
-    10. Destory web socket connection and wait enough to gameplay ttl be out and it will cause `pvpAutoCloseHandler.js` cloud function call which determines what to do and what to respond to opponents(if any chanses);
+    10. Destroy WebSocket connection and wait for enough to gameplay ttl be out and it will cause `pvpAutoCloseHandler.js` cloud function call which determines what to do and what to respond to opponents(if any chances);
     11. A `pvpCheckGameOver.js` cloud function called automatically every time after yet another `pvpTurnHandler.js` cf call.
 It checks whether it's time to finish;
-    12. If so, `pvpGameOverHandler.js` cloud function called which determines what to do due to the finish and what to response to opponents.
+    12. If so, `pvpGameOverHandler.js` cloud function called which determines what to do due to the finish and what to respond to opponents.

 ### Developing `pvpGeneratePayload.js` cloud function
 A gameplay model is made of opponent's payloads - payload generation comes first.
-Use this cloud function to get data from profiles, watch global arguments: `#!js args.fromHid` - to see for whom payload should be made, `#!js args.isA` - to know whether target player is opponent A(is opponent B if `#!js false`), `#!js args.isBot` - to know whether target opponent is bot.
-If POST body provided on `/setPayload` request it will be available at `#!js args.fromObject` global argument. {>>Usually if you playing versus fictive opponent you occupy opponent A and bot is always B<<}.
+Use this cloud function to get data from profiles, watch global arguments: `#!js args.fromHid` - to see for whom payload should be made, `#!js args.isA` - to know whether target player is opponent A(is opponent B if `#!js false`), `#!js args.isBot` - to know whether the target opponent is a bot.
+If POST body provided on `/setPayload` request it will be available at `#!js args.fromObject` global argument. {>>Usually if you playing versus fictive opponent you occupy opponent A and the bot is always B<<}.

 !!! warning
     In terms of backend _bot_ - is not an actual AI.
 He'll not play with you out of the box.
 Used just as an abstraction doing nothing until you'll implement bot's logic with cloud functions by your self.